theskyinflames/dockerLightningTalk/README.md

 ## Approach

-I've taken a minimal service in golang and put it in a docker image:
+I've taken a minimal service in golang as a example to be dockerized:
 ```go
 import (
 	"fmt"